About MFT

 -

-Myofunctional Therapy UK will assist you in achieving goals, with a blend of therapies that in addition to OMT incorporate:
+Myofunctional Therapy UK will assist you in achieving goals with a blend of therapies in addition to OMT, incorporating (if needed):

 -